One of New South Wales best-kept secrets is the amazing Light to Light Walk situated on the Sapphire Coast near Eden in New South Wales.

 Far from clinging to the coast, the walk meanders across the invisible boundaries that separate one set of plant habitats from another.
 As if stepping through a door, heathland gives away to tall open forests.
 Thick groves of tea tree or paperbark trees emerge into open coastal banksia woodlands or imposing forests of Woolly Butt.

 A walking tour with all the creature comforts

 Our Pack Free walk has been designed so you can avoid carrying your clothes and gear in a heavy pack.
 Walk each day with as little as your camera and water and spend your time enjoy the delights of this wonderful area.

 2 nights at the luxurious Seahorse Boutique hotel

-our tours is designed for a maximum of 10 walkers, however if you have a bigger group, please contact us to see if we can accommodate you.
+Our tours are designed for a maximum of 10 walkers, however, if you have a bigger group, please contact us to see if we can accommodate you.

 We call our guides CEOs – Chief Experience Officers and it’s their job to ensure your walking holiday is everything you hoped it would be.
 Our guides are wonderful at bringing the group together as well as sharing their love of the environment in which you will travel.

 In the evenings we dine in the elegant Bettina’s a la carte restaurant.
 With its open fireplaces and modern cuisine featuring local seafood, there is no better way to finish the day.
 All dinners include fine wine to enjoy with your meal.